Legend (1985 film): Casting

 Johnny Depp, Jim Carrey and Robert Downey Jr. were considered for the role of Jack.
-While Scott was considering Richard O'Brien to play Meg Mucklebones, he watched The Rocky Horror Picture Show and saw Tim Curry.
-He thought the actor would be ideal to play Darkness because the actor had film and theatrical experience.
-Tim Curry's makeup as Darkness in Legend is considered to be one of the most iconic images in all of fantasy cinema.
+Scott was considering Richard O'Brien to play Meg Mucklebones, and re-watched his appearance in The Rocky Horror Picture Show; he saw Tim Curry in that film, and thought he would be ideal to play Darkness because he had both film and theatrical experience.
 Scott discovered Mia Sara in a casting session and was impressed by her "good theatrical instincts".

 Makeup effects

 Scott contacted Rob Bottin, who designed the special makeup effects for The Howling, about working on Blade Runner, but Bottin was already committed to John Carpenter's The Thing.
 Scott told him about Legend, and toward the end of production on The Thing, Bottin read a script for the film and saw an excellent opportunity to create characters in starring roles.

 After wrapping his work with Carpenter, Bottin met with Scott to reduce the thousands of creatures suggested by the script to a manageable quantity.
 The process would involve complicated prosthetic makeup that would be worn for up to 60 days with some full body prosthetics.
 According to Bottin, at the time, Legend had the largest makeup crew ever dedicated to one project.
 Bottin divided his facility into different shops in order to cover the immense workload.
 As actors were cast, Bottin and his crew began making life casts and designed characters on drafting paper laid over sketches of the actors' faces.
 He designed the prosthetics in his Los Angeles studio and spent some time in England occasionally helping with the application of makeup.

 With the exception of Cruise and Sara, all the principal actors spent hours every morning having extensive makeup applied.
 Between 8 and 12 prosthetic pieces were applied individually to each face, then made up, molded and grafted into the actor's face so that the prosthetics moved with their muscles.
 Each person needed three makeup artists working on them for an average time of three and a half hours spent applying prosthetics.
 Actor Tim Curry took five and a half hours because his entire body was encased in makeup, the film's most challenging character design.
+His makeup as Darkness is considered to be one of the most iconic images in all of fantasy cinema.

 Curry had to wear a large, bull-like structure atop his head with three-foot fiberglass horns supported by a harness underneath the makeup.
 The initial design of the horns placed a strain on the back of the actor's neck because they extended forward and not straight up but Bottin and his crew eventually reduced the weight of the horns.
 At the end of the day, he spent an hour in a bath in order to liquefy the soluble spirit gum.
 At one point, Curry became claustrophobic, got too impatient, and pulled the makeup off too quickly, tearing off his own skin in the process.
 Scott had to shoot around the actor for a week as a result.